Lawyers Serving the Nonprofit Community.

 Rowan Cunningham first joined Klamp & Associates in May 2021 as a Law Clerk.
 In 2022, Rowan earned her J.D. with honors from American University Washington College of Law.
 While in law school, Rowan was Articles Editor with the American University Law Review and served on the board of the International Trade and Investment Law Society.
 During her time as an associate with Klamp, Rowan has presented to multiple nonprofit organizations and USAID on duty of care considerations.
 Her practice focuses on compliance, employment law, sanctions and anti-terrorist financing, FCPA, and data privacy and technology (including cryptocurrency).
 Prior to her time at the firm, she earned a B.A. in International Affairs from Lafayette College in 2016 and worked in community organizing and immigration law.

-Office Manager and Client Coordinator
+Office Manager & Client Coordinator

-Administrative Assistant
+Administrative assistant

 Paralegal